-Halep reaches US Open fourth round
+Muguruza and Halep reach fourth round

-US Open: Simona Halep reaches fourth round with three-set win
+US Open: Garbine Muguruza and Simona Halep reach fourth round

 Last updated on .From the section Tennis